 This rules are also applied for functions and user-defined objects which is known as identifier except the fact that functions do not start with $ Sign.

 Here we have some examples of variables, furthermore we’ll discuss about their types as well:

-As you see, the way that you can enter a value to the variable is to put the variable name in left, then using ‘=’ sign and after that, the value should come.
-You can also put a variable value into another one; And you can also sum, minus, or other mathematical operations on variables and putting the result to another variable.
+As you see, the way that you can enter a value into the variable is to put the variable name on the left, then use the ‘=’ sign, and after that, the value should come.
+You can also put a variable value into another one; and you can also sum, minus, or other mathematical operations on variables and put the result into another variable.
 Some basic examples:

 $Num= 6*2+9*2; // $Num= 21